burger icon

 Best bet: take clear, colourful pics-no blurry, half-cropped shots or you’ll just get stuck in limbo.
 Upload ’em from your dashboard, or fire them off to support.
 Accepted files?
 JPG, PNG, or easy PDFs.

-Casino claims 24-72 hours, but don't hold your breath.
-Loose ends = longer waits.
+Casino claims 24-72 hours, but reports indicate the process now takes 5-14 days and is often triggered only after a withdrawal request is made.
+Loose ends=longer waits.
 I sent one doc upside down by mistake (yep, that delayed it another day).
 As soon as your account is open, upload your docs.
-The faster you kick off verification, the less time you'll spend waiting for bigger withdrawals later on.
+The faster you kick off verification, the less time you’ll spend waiting for bigger withdrawals later on.

 Deposit & Withdrawal Limits, Currency Rules (2025 Update)